 - After reading, discuss the term “persuade” and what it means.
 Talk about how the main character in the story is trying to persuade another character in some way.

 - Use the Persuasive Text Story Map to show what is happening in the book.
-After completing the story map, discuss the Persuasive Writing Anchor Chart and display it in your classroom near your noticings chart(s).
+After completing the story map, discuss the Persuasive Writing Anchor Chart.

 Choosing Persuasive Language

 - Younger students often need help choosing the correct persuasive language.

 - A lesson where you create an anchor chart with powerful word choices for this type of writing can be helpful.
 We have an anchor chart with some possibilities you can introduce.
 Your students might also think of new words to add to it.

 Supporting Our Opinions